-Twenty-nine reports of cellulitis were received.
+Thirty reports of cellulitis were received.
 Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction rather than cellulitis, a reaction described by others.
 10 None of these reports were confirmed by microbial testing.

-Seven reports contained a diagnosed neurological event.
+Nine reports contained a diagnosed neurological event.
 Four individuals experienced Bell's Palsy within 30 days following COVID-19 vaccination.
 Two individuals were admitted to hospital and diagnosed with transverse myelitis.
-One individual, with a history of a seizure disorder, was admitted to hospital for seizures.
+Two individuals were admitted to hospital for seizures, including one with a history of a seizure disorder.
+The other had an event that appeared to be a seizure but upon further investigation could have been related to a cardiac arrhythmia.
+Finally, one individual was admitted to hospital for an intracerebral hemorrhage and query encephalitis.

-There were two reports of thrombocytopenia, although one was unconfirmed with no platelet count provided and still under investigation at the time of this report.
-The other report was for an individual who had a prior episode of thrombocytopenia pre-vaccination and was found to have a low platelet count roughly two weeks after vaccination when seen in the emergency department for signs of bleeding.
+There were two reports of thrombocytopenia.
+Both were for individuals who had a prior episode of thrombocytopenia pre-vaccination and were found to have a low platelet count after vaccination when seen in the emergency department for signs of bleeding.
+Neither was associated with receipt of AstraZeneca/COVISHIELD vaccine.